MathStuff/Matrices/README.md

 Matrix.kwargs #Returns a dictionary of the matrix's basic attributes

-Matrix.ROW_LIMIT #Attribute to determine the amount of rows to print while representing the matrix, default is 30.
+Matrix.ROW_LIMIT #Maximum amount of rows to display using 'repr' method, default is 30.

+Matrix.PRECISION #Decimal places to round to during calculations

+Matrix.NOTES #String to attach to the string form of self.
+Notes get displayed after the labels and the grid is processed.

+Matrix.EIGENVEC_ITERS #How many iterations will be done in eigenvector calculation with shifted inverse iteration method, default is 10.

-Matrix.QR_ITERS #Attribute to determine how many iterations will be done in eigenvalue calculation with QR algorithm, default is 50.
+Matrix.QR_ITERS #How many iterations will be done in eigenvalue calculation with QR algorithm, default is 50.
 Play around with this value if the values you get don't seem right.

-Matrix.EIGENVEC_ITERS #Attribute to determine how many iterations will be done in eigenvector calculation with shifted inverse iteration method, default is 10.
+Matrix.DISPLAY_OPTIONS #Display options as dict; default:{
+                                                        "allow_label_dupes":False,
+                                                        "dupe_place_holder":"//",
+                                                        "label_seperator":",",
+                                                        "left_top_corner":"+",
+                                                        "left_seperator":"|",
+                                                        "top_seperator":"-",
+                                                        "col_place_holder":"...",
+                                                        "row_place_holder":"..."}

+Matrix.DEFAULT_NULL #Object to use as null values, default is null.

+Matrix.DEFAULT_BOOL #Boolean values to use as True and False in a dictionary. {True:1,False:0} is default.

 Matrix.col_1, Matrix.col_2, ... #Tries to return a 'Matrix.level.name' object pointing at 'Matrix's 'col_1','col_2', ... column name row, if it fails, tries to return all columns with 'col_1','col_2', ... column names in level-1

-#Available arithmetic operators : "@", "+", "-", "*", "/", "//", "**", "%"
+#Element wise arithmetic operators : "@", "+", "-", "*", "/", "//", "**", "%"

-#Available comparison operators : "<" ,"<=", ">", ">=", "==", "!=", "&", "|", "~"
+#Element wise comparison operators : "<" ,"<=", ">", ">=", "==", "!=", "&", "|", "~"

 ```
 ##### Algebric properties